Welcome to the UCLA Heaps Settlement Website

 If the panel determines that the Tier 2 Claim is credible, and that the conduct by Dr. Heaps fell outside the scope of accepted medical standards of care applicable during the relevant time, or is otherwise actionable, you will be awarded an additional payment of $10,000 (for a total Tier 2 Award payment of $12,500), subject to pro rata adjustment up or down.
 If the panel determines you are not entitled to a Tier 2 Award, you will still receive the Tier 1 Award.

-Tier 3 – Tier 3 claims are for Settlement Class Members who wish to provide further evidence of conduct or statement(s) by Dr. Heaps and their impact.
+Tier 3 – Tier 3 claims are for Settlement Class Members who wished to provide further evidence of conduct or statement(s) by Dr. Heaps and their impact.

 In addition to a Tier 3 Claim Form describing your experience, the impact, and/or the emotional distress and/or bodily injury suffered, Tier 3 claimants may submit additional evidence of impact or damages, which may include, for example, evidence of medical expenses or previous formal or informal complaints.
 You will also be interviewed by a member of the Special Master’s team about your experience and its impact.
 The interviewer will then provide an assessment to the panel.
 The interviewer will be a neutral, trained specialist.
 The purpose of the interview is to collect information about your claim—the interview is not a cross-examination.